 Use the Substitution Method to Solving Systems of Linear Equations

 Given two equations of a line, we want to find if they intersect at a single point.
 If they do, we say that it has a unique solution which can be described as a point in the coordinate axis.
 The method of substitution to solve systems of linear equations is a a very straightforward way to find the exact values of x and y using algebraic manipulations.

 The diagram below illustrates two arbitrary lines showing where they cross path as described by the ordered pair (x,y).
 In this lesson, we are interested in manually solving for that common point.

-Example 1: Use the method of substitution to solve the system of equations below .
+Example 1: Use the method of substitution to solve the system of linear equations below .

 The idea is to pick one of the two given equations and solve for either of the variables, x or y.
 The result in our first step will be substituted into the other equation.
 The effect will be a single equation with one variable which can be solved as usual.